-GRAFT is a web-accessible database in which all board-certified plastic surgeons can contribute fat grafting cases performed to any area of the body.
-The objective of this quality improvement initiative is to establish the first U.S.-based, nationwide registry of fat grafting for all aesthetic and reconstructive surgical procedures.
+GRAFT is a web-accessible database in which board-certified plastic surgeons within US, Brazil and Canada can contribute fat grafting cases performed to any area of the body.
+The objective of this quality improvement initiative is to establish a global registry of fat grafting for all aesthetic and reconstructive surgical procedures.
 Patient demographics, procedural variables and outcomes information are being collected at baseline and follow-up time points.
 In addition, interested sites are contributing to the GRAFT Registry Breast Module, that uses extended case report forms and also the BREAST-Q®, to determine the impact of fat grafting procedures on Patient-Reported Outcomes and quality of life.

 What data will be collected?